mcclure/emily/doc/tutorial.md

     Read key testValue
     15.

-It's not unusual to find a language which allows attribute getter/setters, but doing so here is unusually straightforward because you're using the normal language machinery, not some kind of special construct.
+It's not unusual to find a language which allows attribute getters and setters, but doing so here is unusually straightforward because you're using the normal language machinery, not some kind of special construct.

 ## Make your own flow control